muir/libschema/README.md

 ### Green-Blue deploys

-When you decide to run without downtime, one consequence is that all migrations must be backewards compatible with the deployed code.
+When you decide to run without downtime, one consequence is that all migrations must be backwards compatible with the deployed code.

 DDL operations that are backwards compatible include: